RedEcho/chaRm/README.md

 #### Why?

 My work on chaRm started after a few colleagues and friends showed interest in my old Rainmeter skin.
-It was a PITA to adapt my skin to each of their individual setups, so I set out to create a skin that would adapt itself.
+It was a PITA to adapt my skin to each of their individual setups and background images, so I set out to create a skin that would adapt itself.
 As for the name, this skin is both CHARMing and a CHAMeleon.
 And yes, at the beginning, I thought it was very clever.

 The name of each release comes from the concatenated release number, converted to hex, inputed into [this website](https://www.colorhexa.com).